20k/crapmud_documentation/README.md

 The server sends no response for a "client_chat " command if you use the websocket endpoint.
 Responses from the server should be stashed in a file somewhere, and reloaded next script run

 Async updates are sent to the client in the format "command_realtime_json JSON".
-The JSON format is {"id":id, "msg":msg}.
-The id is globally unique across every possible script invocation, and uniquely identifies one script run
+The JSON format is {"id":id, "msg":msg, "width":width, "height":height}.
+The id is globally unique across every possible script invocation, and uniquely identifies one script run.
+Width and height currently will only be sent once on script invocation, with no msg parameter

 #### Autocompletes